 Carry over- an employee may carry forward a limited number of PTO days from one program year to the next based on the program option and benefit year.
-The procedures for PTO carry over and Sick leave rollover can be obtained from the Human Resources Department.
-Any unused PTO in excess of the approved carry over limits will be immediately forfeited.
+The procedures for PTO carry over and Sick leave rollover can be found on the Human Resources Page of the Intranet.
+Any unused PTO in excess of the approved carryover limits will be immediately forfeited.
 Employees will not be paid cash in lieu of unused PTO at the end of the benefit year.

-PTO During Leave of Absence - An employee who is out on an approved leave of absence at the start of the benefit year will not receive his/her annual PTO allotment until he/she returns to work.
-Upon return to work, the employee will receive their prorated PTO allowance based on the number of months left in the current benefit year.
+PTO During Medical Leave of Absence - An employee who is out on an approved unpaid medical leave of absence at the start of the benefit year will not receive his/her annual PTO allotment until he/she returns to work.
+Upon return to work, the employee will receive their prorated PTO allowance based on the number of payrolls left in the current benefit year.